-Over the last 20 years he has been accepted in numerous juried, national, state, and regional exhibitions.
-He is a “Signature Member” of the Transparent Watercolor Society of America, National Watercolor Society, Philadelphia Watercolor Society, Pittsburgh Watercolor Society, Niagara Frontier Transparent Watercolor Society, Central New York Watercolor Society, Rochester Art Club, and Whiskey Painters of America.
-He is also a member of the American Watercolor Society and American Society of Marine Artists.
+Roland is one of the noted watercolor artists in the Rochester, NY area today.
+His continuous growth and development as a Plein-Air painter in his pursuit of watercolor has enabled him to be accepted into, and win awards in numerous National, State, and Regional juried exhibitions over the last 25 years.
+He is a “Signature Member” of the Transparent Watercolor Society of America, National Watercolor Society, Philadelphia Watercolor Society, Pittsburgh Watercolor Society, Niagara Frontier Watercolor Society, Central New York Watercolor Society, Rochester Art Club, and Whiskey Painters of America.
+He is also a Signature Member of the American Society of Marine Artists.

 As an architect, having been trained to explore the multiple possibilities of every design, I have found it equally exciting and rewarding to apply that training towards watercolor painting.
 I search for natural subject matter that presents an interesting challenge, frequently changing the focal point of interest by how I apply color.
 I usually sketch directly and apply some under glazes to set up a theme and depending on how quickly it dries, will proceed, allowing numerous options to remain open for shifting the focal point.
 The challenge and excitement is in not recording all the facts, but in trying to capture a likeness while experiencing unique and unpredictable outcome.